Flair Analog Milk Thermometer

 What temperature should I aim for with cappuccino?

 The sweet spot is 60–65 °C final temperature.
-Since residual heat continues, it's worth taking it off at 56–57 °C. On the Analog dial, the pointer moves into the marked Target Range, which is your visual signal.
+Since residual heat continues to raise the temperature, it's worth taking it off at 56–57 °C. On the dial, the needle moves into the marked target area – that's your visual signal.

-The Analog Thermometer is completely waterproof — you can rinse it under the tap or soak it in a cleaning solution.
-The Digital Thermometer is only splash-proof (water-resistant).
+The analog thermometer is completely waterproof – you can rinse it under the tap or soak it.
+The digital thermometer is only splash-proof.
 This is the most important distinction between the two models.

 Does the thermometer fit the Flair Milk Pitcher?

 Yes.
-The Flair Milk Steaming Pitcher has an integrated thermometer slot in the handle, into which the Analog Thermometer can be directly inserted.
-With the handle removed, the standard pitcher clip works.
+The Flair Milk Pitcher has an integrated thermometer slot in the handle.
+If the handle is removed, the standard pitcher clip works.

 Does the thermometer work with plant-based milk?

 Yes.
-Plant-based milks have narrower temperature sweet spots than cow's milk — oat milk at 55–60 °C, almond milk at 50–55 °C. The marked Target Range helps visually hit these narrower ranges.
+Plant-based milk has narrower temperature sweet spots – oat milk at 55–60 °C, almond milk at 50–55 °C. The marked target area helps hit these narrower ranges.

 Roastery Tip

-The Analog Thermometer is often the more intuitive choice for learning, because the marked Target Range works visually faster than reading a number.
-My suggestion from showroom practice: start with the Analog and learn how the pitcher's heat and the stretching sound correlate to the pointer's position.
-After a few weeks, you'll know the feeling by hand and hardly need the thermometer anymore — but it remains useful for plant-based milk and difficult extractions.
-For Cozy Chocolate in milk, aim the pointer at 56 °C — residual heat will bring you to 60–62 °C, and the chocolate-caramel aromas will come through clearly.
-For Very Nutty as a cappuccino bean, you can go a bit hotter — remove at 58 °C, which gives a greater perception of sweetness.
-Once you reliably hit the pointer in the green field, you've learned the most important thing.
-That's my view from the showroom, one of many.
+When learning, the analog is often the more intuitive choice because the marked target area works visually faster than a number.
+Our suggestion: Start with the analog and learn how pitcher warmth and steaming sound relate to the needle position.
+After a few weeks, you'll know the feeling by hand.
+For Cozy Chocolate in milk, aim for 56 °C – the residual heat will bring you to 60–62 °C, and the chocolate-caramel flavors will come through clearly.
+This is our recommendation, one of many.

 Der Coffee Coaching Club Bonus